ucdavis-bioinformatics-training/2020-Bioinformatics_Prerequisites_Workshop/Intro_to_Python/Intro_To_Python.md

 -  Python is extremely popular and widely used, especially for data science.
-    +  Gaining in popularity for Bioinformatics, especially for building tools.
+    +  Popular and getting more so in Bioinformatics, especially for building tools.
     +  R (which you will learn later in the week) is arguably more useful currently due to the huge number of packages available from [Bioconductor](http://bioconductor.org/).
 Really the best option is to learn [Python, R, and bash](http://omgenomics.com/programming-languages/).
 A little of each will go a long way.
 -  Freely available to [download](https://www.python.org/downloads/) for Windows, Linux, Mac OS X, etc.
 -  Python is extremely versatile